« The support of the former communist countries of the Eastern Europe for the United

 related to security passed by the United States commitment and the transatlantic

-community.
 But the priority which these countries tune to the

 conservation and to the development of the transatlantic partnership does not ensue